Heritage Languages and Syntactic Theory

 Word order and prosody in the expression of information structure

-Part III.
-The Verb Phrase
+Part III The Verb Phrase

-Non-active voice in heritage grammar
+Non-active Voice in heritage Greek

 The shape and size of defective domains: Non-finite clauses in Pennsylvania Dutch

-Part IV: The DP
+Part IV The DP

 Parallel changes in pronominal clitic systems: A view from heritage Romance and Slavic